andrwng/kudu/src/kudu/rocksdb/docs/_posts/2018-08-23-data-block-hash-index.markdown

 ```
-// the definitions can be found in include/rocksdb/table.h
+// the definitions can be found in table.h

 // The index type that will be used for the data block.
 enum DataBlockIndexType : char {